 - Read to children in your environment.
 Being read to builds predictability about what to expect from books or other literature.
 Discussing what’s read is another way to build vocabulary and comprehension.

-- Contact your congressmen to encourage that funding be restored for public school based preschool.
+- Contact your member of congress to encourage that funding be restored for public school based preschool.

 - Encourage the state congress to increase the amount of child care subsidies.

-- Encourage you congressmen to support a bill allowing voluntary assessments for childcares with a focus on improvement.
-Our legislature sent a bill to governor Nixon this spring (2016) that will allow for Quality Rating Systems to be used in Missouri as they are in the other 49 states.
+- Encourage your member of congress to support a bill allowing voluntary assessments for childcares with a focus on improvement.
+In 2016 the legislature sent a bill that would allow for Quality Rating Systems to be used in Missouri as they are in the other 49 states.
 This is a major move forward for quality child care in Missouri.